-The Samsung Galaxy S21 Ultra is designed to deliver everything you could possibly want in a big-screen Android phone.
-And based on my testing, it pretty much does.
+The Samsung Galaxy S21 Ultra gives you everything you could possibly want in a smartphone, and then some.

 For $1,199 — or $100 more than the iPhone 12 Pro Max — you a get dynamic 6.8-inch display and dual telephoto lenses for crazy zoom power.
 Plus, the S21 Ultra supports the S Pen, a first for the Galaxy S series.

 Display: 6.8 inches AMOLED (3200 x 1400); 10 to 120Hz